 - Hobbies and recreational activities

 - Pain points, or what really bothers them

 There are hundreds of other traits or descriptions that can be used to create and develop a buyer persona.
 A good brainstorming session will help you come up with many more.
 Answer all the questions and then select the ones that are crucial to your product or service.

 Depending on the type or amount of products you market, you may need to develop a persona for each market.
 If you have several different target markets, you should focus on connecting them.
 Making connections between each buyer persona makes your promotional strategy more efficient.

 Creating a buyer persona for your marketing niche is similar to creating a character for a book or a story.
 It is also similar to an actor's portrayal of a character in a play or a movie.
 To get more sales, you need to build relationships.
 Relationships are built by people, not products.

 Your marketing strategy should be built around people or the representation of people.
 The character you create is a representation of the person you are trying to reach with your marketing efforts.

 The persona has the same issue, need or want as your targeted customer.

-When you visualize your ideal customer you will be able to increase sales and book more parties!
+When you visualize your ideal customer you will be able to increase sales!

 By creating and developing a persona similar to your customer, you will be building a relationship with that potential customer.